Celtikill/static-site/README.md

 ---

-Enterprise-grade infrastructure as code for deploying secure, scalable static websites on AWS using OpenTofu/Terraform.
+Enterprise-grade infrastructure as code for deploying secure, scalable static websites on AWS using OpenTofu (Terraform-compatible).

 ## 🚀 Features